-Skeena is committed to minimizing negative environmental impacts of its operations and identifying opportunities to improve upon the environmental impacts of historical operations.
-As a high-grade ore body, Eskay Creek is expected to have a much lower carbon footprint than comparable mines, and the proximity to hydroelectric power presents an opportunity to reduce this further.
+Skeena is committed to minimizing any negative environmental impacts from its operations and identifying opportunities to improve upon the environmental impacts of historical operations.
+As a high-grade ore body with a small operational footprint, Eskay Creek is expected to have much lower carbon emissions than comparable mines, and the proximity to hydroelectric power presents an opportunity to reduce this further.
 Similarly, the mineralization of past mine workings presents an opportunity to extract economic value through the cleanup and remediation of historical tailings and waste rock dumps.